-- FOR the two persons nominated for election as directors referred to herein; - FOR the advisory vote to approve the compensation of the individuals named in the Summary Compensation Table set forth below in this proxy statement (such group of individuals are sometimes referred to as our named executive officers); and - On such other business or matters which may properly come before the Annual Meeting in accordance with the best judgment of the persons named as proxies in the enclosed form of proxy.
+- FOR the two persons nominated for election as directors referred to herein; - FOR the amendment to the National Research Corporation 2004 Non-Employee Director Stock Plan, as amended (the "Director Plan"); - FOR the ratification of the appointment of KPMG LLP as our independent registered public accounting firm for 2015; - FOR the advisory vote to approve the compensation of the individuals named in the Summary Compensation Table set forth below in this proxy statement (such group of individuals are sometimes referred to as our named executive officers); and - On such other business or matters which may properly come before the Annual Meeting in accordance with the best judgment of the persons named as proxies in the enclosed form of proxy.

-Other than the election of two directors and the advisory vote to approve the compensation of our named executive officers, the Board has no knowledge of any matters to be presented for action by the shareholders at the Annual Meeting.
+Other than the election of two directors, the amendment to the Director Plan, the ratification of the appointment of KPMG LLP as our independent registered public accounting firm for 2015 and the advisory vote to approve the compensation of our named executive officers, the Board has no knowledge of any matters to be presented for action by the shareholders at the Annual Meeting.

-Only holders of record of the Company's class A common stock and class B common stock (sometimes referred to collectively as the "Common Stock") at the close of business on March 25, 2014 (the "Record Date") are entitled to vote at the Annual Meeting.
-On that date, the Company had outstanding and entitled to vote: (a) 20,815,515 shares of class A common stock, each of which is entitled to one-one-hundredth (1/100th) of one vote per share, with an aggregate of 208,155.15 votes; and (b) 3,481,653 shares of class B common stock, each of which is entitled to one vote per share, with an aggregate of 3,481,653 votes.
+Only holders of record of the Company's class A common stock and class B common stock (sometimes referred to collectively as the "Common Stock") at the close of business on March 11, 2015 (the "Record Date") are entitled to vote at the Annual Meeting.
+On that date, the Company had outstanding and entitled to vote: (a) 20,955,678 shares of class A common stock, each of which is entitled to one-one-hundredth (1/100th) of one vote per share, with an aggregate of 209,556.78 votes; and (b) 3,505,352 shares of class B common stock, each of which is entitled to one vote per share, with an aggregate of 3,505,352 votes.
 The presence of a majority of the votes entitled to be cast shall constitute a quorum for the purpose of transacting business at the Annual Meeting.
 Abstentions and broker non-votes will be counted as present in determining whether there is a quorum.